jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 ### Step 2: Update the GitHub documents

 In this step, we will update the documents that are stored in the GitHub repository.
+There will either be one or two PRs as a result of this step depending on:
-Our changes will be going into the dev branch, so create a fresh local branch off of the dev branch.
+- **One PR**: If there is not an existing branch for this release version as stated in [Step 3, Part A](#part-a-setup-repository), *one* PR for updating the documents is needed because that PR is merged into `dev` then the new release branch is cut from `dev`.
+Since our changes will be going into the `dev` branch, create a fresh local branch off of `dev`.
+- **Two PRs**: If there is an existing branch for this release version, one PR is needed to go into `dev`.
+Identical changes should be added to the PR in [Step 3, Part D](#part-d-create-a-pull-request).

+The update docs PR into `dev` should be merged *after* the release is officially out and at the end of the public release process to ensure the new ISIS docs endpoint is live and working.

 #### Part A: Collecting the Changes in the Release